about-code/about-code.github.io/_posts/2018-04-28-large-scale-angular.md

 In this article I'll try to pick up on this.
 I am going to propose a project setup which puts an emphasis on architectural aspects such as *modularity*, *maintainability*, *structural scalability* and *separation of concerns*.
 Angular CLI v6 is about to come with [library support](https://github.com/angular/angular-cli/issues/6510).
 I am confident this will make it easier to set up angular applications with similar properties.
 Nevertheless, even with library support the CLI may not provide the flexibility sometimes required in enterprise settings.
 Luckily, the CLI developers provide us with [`@ngtools/webpack`](https://npmjs.com/package/@ngtools/webpack).
 This is a great tool which allows us to compile an Angular application within a custom webpack build.

 Throughout this article we are going to copy parts of a [sample project](https://github.com/about-code/ng-mono-sample/tree/v1.0.0).
 Therefore I recommend to [download the ZIP](https://github.com/about-code/ng-mono-sample/archive/v1.0.0.zip).
-After downloading rename the folder to something different, e.g. `ng-mono-sample-files`, because we'll be recreating the same folder in the course of this tutorial.

 **Table of Contents**<a name="toc"></a>